globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-Using Burp Repeater we changed the _user_ parameter by `fry123` and, as shown below, it was  possible to add a new result to this user:
+Sending this request to Burp Repeater and change the user parameter to another one, for example, fry123, an attacker could try to add a new result without the proper authorization, as can be seen in the following image: